Estee200/EXCEL-PROJECTS/README.md

 3. Strategic decision-making support

-4. Showcasing readiness for data-driven business environments
+4. Showcasing readiness for data-driven business environments and more